MicrosoftDocs/architecture-center/docs/guide/iot-edge-vision/iot-edge-camera.md

 ## Next steps

-With this knowledge of camera considerations, please proceed to [hardware considerations](iot-edge-hardware.md).
+With this knowledge of camera considerations, please proceed to [Hardware acceleration in Azure IoT Edge Vision](iot-edge-hardware.md).